Bug #125

 Anyway, let me investigate further.
 This is intriguing. =)

-Updated by Vander Dias almost 2 years ago
+Updated by Vander Dias over 2 years ago

 One thing I noticed: on anime-blue, the bones are in the right place, but rotated 90 degrees in relation to the model!